CQCL/pytket-quantinuum/README.md

 [Pytket](https://docs.quantinuum.com/tket/api-docs/index.html) is a python module for interfacing with tket, a quantum computing toolkit and optimising compiler developed by Quantinuum.

-`pytket-quantinuum` is an extension to `pytket` that allows `pytket` circuits to be executed on Quantinuum's quantum devices.
+`pytket-quantinuum` was an extension to `pytket` that allows `pytket` circuits to be executed on Quantinuum's quantum devices.
+As of version 0.56.0 it is now limited to compilation and local emulation.
+Please use the `qnexus` package for submission of jobs to devices.

 Some useful links:
 - [API Documentation](https://docs.quantinuum.com/tket/extensions/pytket-quantinuum/)